-The NEES Equipment Site at the University of Nevada, Reno is a multi-shake table facility featuring three identical re-locatable biaxial (x and y in the horizontal plane) and one six degree-of-freedom (three translations and three rotations) re-locatable shake table.
+The University of Nevada, Reno site consists of two state-of- the-art high-bay laboratories: Large-Scale Structures Laboratory (LSSL) and the Earthquake Engineering Laboratory (EEL).
+The two labs have 17,100 sq feet of structural floor space and a reaction wall.
+The EEL features three identical re-locatable biaxial (x and y in the horizontal plane) and one six degree-of-freedom (three translations and three rotations) re-locatable shake table.
 Each table may be operated independently, in-phase or differentially with the other tables.
-This combination makes NEES@The University of Nevada, Reno uniquely suitable for research on long spatially distributed structural and geotechnical systems.
+The laboratories also include multiple high-capacity high-stroke actuators (55-kips to 945 kips), high speed data acquisition and instrumentation.

 |Categories||Research Projects||Service-to-Industry Projects|